 - Product taxes/subsidies depend on quantity produced.
-Product taxes or subsidies are paid or received on per unit of product (Eg: tax —excise tax, sales tax, service tax and import and export duties; subsidies — food, petroleum and fertilizer subsidies, interest subsidies given to farmers, households, etc)
+Product taxes or subsidies are paid or received on per unit of product (Eg: tax —excise tax, sales tax, service tax and import and export duties; subsidies — food, petroleum and fertiliser subsidies, interest subsidies given to farmers, households, etc)

 GDP at Factor Cost vs GVA at Basic Prices

 - In place of GDP at factor cost, gross value added (GVA) at basic prices will be used now.

 - For a producer, GDP at factor cost represents what he gets from the industrial activity.
 This can be broken down into various components — wages, profits, rents and capital — also commonly known factors of production.
 Aside from these costs, producers may also incur other expenses such as property tax, stamp duties and registration fees, among others.
 Similarly, producers may also receive subsidies (production related) such as input subsidies to farmers and to small industries (not food or petrol subsidies that you get on the final product).
 It is important to note that only taxes and subsidies on intermediate inputs are adjusted.